sanchil/demo/README.md

 # Demo: A Functional ReactJs Application Stack

+The aim of this project is to bring together reasonably functional version of applications and string them up together on bare metal and cloud native environments.
+This project aims to demonstrate the wiring up and building pipelines between components.

+The technology solution components include

+A full stack application (ReactJS, RazzleJS)
+A data respository (CouchDB, FireStore)
+A cache (Redis)
+An edge proxy
+An API GateWay.
+Platforms (Bare Metal, Docker, Kubernetes)

+Note: Parts of the project are still being worked upon.

 This project contains the following stack

+## Full Stack Application
 - FrontEnd: ReactJS
 - Server: RazzleJS
 - State Management (Redux, Saga, useHooks)